staslebedenko/modern-microservices-self-paced/README.md

   value: super-secret
 ```

 And then deploying it to Azure via local azure CLI or portal console with file upload.
-Locally you should do az login first
+Locally you should do az login first.
+The pubsub component would be pubsubsbus, we will use it later in code.
 ```
 az containerapp env dapr-component set --resource-group dcc-modern-containerapp --name dcc-environment --dapr-component-name pubsubsbus --yaml "pubsubsbus.yaml"
 ```